JohnNelsonNumber2/1e-docs/Syntax_Comments.md

 # Comments
-In the dexcode language, comments are used to describe what's going on in the code.
+In the SCALE language, comments are used to describe what's going on in the code.
 These comments are ignored by the 1E client and serve purely as documentation for programmers.
-There are two styles of comments in dexcode:  Single-line or Multiple-line (or block).
+There are two styles of comments in SCALE:  Single-line or Multiple-line (or block).
 They use the same characters as javascript or C comments to denote comments.

 ## Single-Line Comments
 Single line comments start with two forward slashes `//`.
 Everything from the `//` to the end of the line is treated as a comment and ignored by the client.